10layer/theopen/_posts/2015-04-14-Africa: the new frontier for innovation.md

 title:  "Africa - the new frontier for innovation"
 date:   2015-04-15
 categories: thought co-working
-blurb: For some Africa might not be the first continent that comes to mind in terms innovation but think again: a fast amount of technology firms see Africa as the next big thing.
+blurb: "For some Africa might not be the first continent that comes to mind in terms innovation but think again: a fast amount of technology firms see Africa as the next big thing."
 img: /assets/img/thought/thought-9.jpg
 author: Sonya Suransky
 ---